 How does the test work?

-During pregnancy, some of the baby’s DNA crosses the placenta into the mother’s bloodstream.
-DNA is the blueprint of life—it holds all of the genetic information needed for our bodies to function.
-DNA carries this genetic information on chromosomes.
+DNA is the blueprint of life—it carries all of the genetic information needed for our bodies to function.
+DNA is packaged into bundles called chromosomes.
 Healthy humans have 23 pairs of chromosomes.
 Any more or less can lead to problems.

 What conditions can this test detect?

 - Down syndrome (trisomy 21) is caused by an extra copy of chromosome 21.
 The disorder is the most common genetic cause of intellectual disability, and it may also cause heart defects, other organ defects, and hearing or vision problems.